Spencer-Mason/Tech_Academy_Basic_C-Sharp/README.md

 ### CarInsurance
 Demonstration assignment of an ASP.NET MVC web-app where a user enters information and gets a car insurance quote.
 Includes an admin page that displays all insurees and their quotes.

+### CodeFirstNewDatabaseSample
+Basic console app demonstrating the "code-first" approach to creating and adding to a database.